 Valuation Cap = Pre-Money Price per share

-SAFE: A Company wants to do a SAFE to raise $500K (the aggregate Purchase Amount) with a pre-money valuation cap of $8M, a Discount Rate of 20% and an Interest Rate of 8% (albeit interest is usually 0% for a SAFE) and a conversion trigger of $1M.
+SAFE: A Company wants to do a SAFE to raise $500K (the aggregate Purchase Amount) with a pre-money valuation cap of $8M, a Discount Rate of 20% and a conversion trigger of $1M.
 This means that when the Company raises $1M or more on a Series A, the SAFE investors will get the class of shares to be issued at a per-share price that is the lower of the Valuation Cap or 80% of the Series A pre-money Valuation (per share).
-The Purchase Amount plus accrued interest will convert under these terms.
+The Purchase Amount will convert under these terms.

 SAFETY: The Company issues $500K in common shares at a pre-money valuation equal to the Valuation Cap.
 If, and when, the Company raises $1M or more on a Series-A and if the discounted valuation is lower than the Valuation Cap, the SAFETY investors will be topped up with Bonus Shares such that they end up with the same number of shares that they’d have if they had purchased a SAFE.
 If the Series-A issue is for a preferred class, their common shares would be exchanged for the same class with the same terms of that class.

-Whereas a SAFE is a documented stand-alone agreement, the SAFETY is just a few paragraphs that would be added to a subscription agreement.
+Whereas a SAFE is a documented stand-alone agreement, the SAFETY is just a paragraph or two that would be added to a subscription agreement.
 For example, it could be the first part of a normal share subscription agreement as copied below.
 The added SAFETY wording is italicized.

 [SAMPLE] SUBSCRIPTION AGREEMENT